-Our model without guided adaptation outperforms Tulsiani et al. (2017) and CSGNet by a margin, showing the benefit to capture regularities such as symmetry and translation in shapes.
+Our model without guided adaptation outperforms Tulsiani et al. (2017) and CSGNet by a margin, showing the benefit of capturing regularities such as symmetry and translation.
 The NN baseline suggests that simply memorizing the training set does not generalize well to test shapes.
 With the learned neural program executor, we try to directly train our program generator on ShapeNet without any pre-training.
-Such trial failed, possibly because of the extremely huge and complicated combination space of programs.
+This trial failed, possibly because of the extremely huge and complicated combinatorial space of programs.
 However, the initial programs for pre-training can be very simple: e.g., 10 simple table templates (Fig. A1) are sufficient to initialize the model, which later achieves good performance under execution-guided adaptation.